Emergent phenomena in Nature: a paradox with Theory?: Introduction

-Symmetry and symmetry-breaking affect numerous areas and aspects of mathematical and theoretical physics.
-It lays the foundation of many physical phenomena, like the formation of Bose-Einstein condensates, superconductivity of metals and it plays a role in the Higgs mechanism, providing mass generation of $W$ and $Z$ bosons, i.e. the gauge bosons that mediate the weak interaction \cite{Ruelle}.
+Another more abstract picture, common in algebraic quantum theory to study phase transitions is based on the celebrated Kubo-Martin-Schwinger (KMS) condition describing thermal equilibrium at fixed inverse temperature $\beta$ \cite{HHW}.
+A phase transition is now reformulated by saying that the associated $\beta$-KMS states are non-unique, that is the coexistence of more than one $\beta$-KMS state for a given dynamics.
+At positive temperature, however, KMS states are always unique for any finite system: no phase transitions take place \cite{BR2}.
+This rather abstract point of view is the usual one in modern mathematical physics; and it applies in general, i.e., it is not model-dependent.
+There is however also a drawback: this approach studies properties of states, and generally does not consider steep maxima.
+Consequently, slowly emerging singular behavior is not taken into account and therefore it is not clear at all how to restore Butterfield's Principle.
+We will come back to this point in Section \ref{SSBinNature}. \\\\ Like phase transitions, symmetry and symmetry-breaking effects affect numerous areas and aspects of mathematical and theoretical physics, e.g. it plays a role in the Higgs mechanism providing mass generation of $W$ and $Z$ bosons, i.e. the gauge bosons that mediate the weak interaction \cite{Ruelle}.
 The general and common concept behind spontaneous symmetry breaking, originating in the field of condensed matter physics where one typically considers the limit of large particle numbers, often also called thermodynamic limit, is based on the idea that if a collection of quantum particles becomes larger, the symmetry of the system as a whole becomes more unstable against small perturbations \cite{Lan13,Wez2}.
-A similar statement can be made for quantum systems in their classical limit, where sensitivity against small perturbations now should be understood to hold in the relevant semi-classical regime, meaning that a certain semi-classical parameter approaches zero \cite{VGRL18}.
-A similar statement can be made for quantum systems in their classical limit, where sensitivity against small perturbations now should be understood to hold in the relevant semi-classical regime, meaning that a certain parameter (e.g. $\hbar$) approaches zero\footnote{Mathematically, this parameter is an element of the base space corresponding to a continuous $C^*$-bundle \cite{Dix}.
+A similar statement can be made for quantum systems in their classical limit, where sensitivity against small perturbations now should be understood to hold in the relevant semi-classical regime, meaning that a certain parameter (e.g. $\hbar$) approaches zero\footnote{The physical meaning of the limit in Planck’s constant has several interpretations.
+Mathematically, it is an element of the base space corresponding to a continuous $C^*$-bundle \cite{Dix}.
 In the context of the classical limit, the zero-limit of this parameter corresponds to a classical theory, encoded by a commutative $C^*$-algebra.
 The general and correct formalism to deal with the classical limit is called {\em strict deformation quantization}, also called {\em $C^*$-algebraic deformation quantization}.} \cite{Lan17,MorVen2}.